 Whether you call it onigiri (in Japan) or musubi (in Hawaii), one thing is clear: it’s delicious.
 The compact rice balls are readily available at nearly any corner market or convenience store in both locales, with various options on the filling and typically covered in nori (dried seaweed).
 Salmon, pickled plum, smoked tuna, and kelp are common inclusions, and Hawaiians have put their own spin on it with the ever-popular Spam musubi.
 Yep, you read correctly: SPAM!
 Hawaii’s love affair with Spam bloomed during the second World War, and has spawned a number of dishes.
 From the ubiquitous gas station Spam musubi to high end fare from award winning chefs, it’s everywhere and available at every meal.
-Have a little Spam and eggs for breakfast, Spam fried rice for lunch, and Spam loco moco for dinner.
-(Spanish speakers: no, loco moco doesn’t mean “crazy snot”!
-It’s a local dish of meat, rice, an egg, and gravy.
-Hawaiian poutine?)
-If you aren’t Spam-ed out, head to the annual Waikiki Spam Jam!
-I will admit that despite being the butt of many jokes during my childhood, it’s actually pretty tasty!
+Have a little Spam and eggs for breakfast, Spam fried rice for lunch, and Spam loco moco, a local favorite, for dinner.

 The Table For Six family enjoyed some delicious baked salmon with sticky rice last night, served with sauteed bok choy and our zingy watercress cream sauce.
-Follow along as I put our leftovers to use in less than 10 minutes!
+Follow along as I put our leftovers to use AND make tomorrow’s lunch box snack in just a couple of minutes!

 Smash and compact the rice into whatever you’re using as a mold.
 Deep cookie cutters and biscuit cutters work well, or you can use your hands to press the rice into the traditional triangle shape.
 I use a broad, flat spatula, my hands, or the back of a spoon.
 Dip whatever tool you’re using in salty water to keep it from sticking.